Nosferican/UEM.jl/docs/src/GettingStarted.md

 The First-Difference estimator handles categorical variables by using the value at that period.

-The Random Effects model uses the Swamy-Arora error component estimator with the harmonic mean variant.
+The Random Effects model uses the Swamy-Arora (Swamy and Arora 1972; Baltagi 2013) error component estimator with the harmonic mean variant.

 ### Effects